 Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

-This post is a longer one (to be fair most of them are), so feel free to read it all – or skip ahead using the links below to find the part you need:
+This post is a longer one (to be fair most of them are), so feel free to read it all.
+Or skip ahead using the links below to find the part you need:

 🏊♀️ Thinking in water

-Reflecting Back: Navigating The Storm
+Reflecting Back to Part Two: Navigating The Storm

 In last week’s post, we tackled the grey skies head-on, grounding ourselves in the present and working through rejection when it strikes.
 Because although it can be painful when it hits, knowing we have the to adapt and let it pass offers reassurance and takes the sting away.